 When crate training an older dog, one of the most important things to remember is that the process will take time.
-If your dog is ever scared, or feels forced to go into his crate, you will really struggle to train him.
+If your dog is ever scared, or feels forced to go into his crate, you will struggle to train him.
 The key with crate training an adult dog is to try to encourage your pet to have some really positive emotions about being in the crate.
 This can help keep them calm when in the dog crate.

 To train your adult dog to see their dog crate in a positive way, make sure they have some fun in there!
-You can do this by using it as the one place where you reward your pet with treats.
+You can do this by using it as the only place you reward your pet with treats.
 Offering your pet food inside their enclosure is also a key step in crate training an adult dog as it can make them feel at ease.
 Ensuring their den is comfy with soft bedding, including their most loved dog bed and cozy dog blankets will encourage your pet to feel relaxed in this space.
 Putting your dog crate in an area of the house that gets lots of attention will also help your canine feel calm.
 Eventually you will be able to invite your dog into his crate when you want him to calm down after a long walk or just before bedtime.

-Investing in the best possible crate will give you a head start - the Fido range is a great choice for all dog owners.
+Investing in the best possible crate will give you a head start.
+The Fido dog crate range is a great choice for all dog owners.

 Begin by tempting your older dog into his crate with a treat and lots of praise.
 Make sure that you fuss him once he is inside so that he feels at ease.
 If your dog seems scared or anxious, reassure him with a soft voice until he calms down.
-After only a couple of minutes of being in the crate, invite him back outside.
+After only a couple of minutes of crate training your adult dog, invite him back outside.
 It is always best to start with small intervals as you slowly work up to the end goal of keeping your dog in his crate overnight.
-When your dog comes out to you, give him lots of praise but don’t give him a treat - treats should only be given when he is inside the crate.
+When your dog comes out to you, give him lots of praise but don’t give him a treat - dog treats should only be given when he is inside the crate.
 Repeat step one until your dog is comfortable going in and out of his crate without getting frightened or apprehensive.

 When you feel that your dog is comfortable enough being inside his crate with the door open, you can begin to close it.
 The next step in crate training an adult dog is to invite him into his crate and then close the door for 30 seconds.
 It can be a good idea to give your dog a chew toy or even a large marrow bone.
 This might encourage him to stay inside for longer than you expected.
-Stay in sight to reassure him that he can easily leave if he gets frightened, and after the 30 seconds are up (or longer if your dog is preoccupied with chewing), open the crate door and invite him out.
+Stay in sight to reassure him that he can easily leave if he gets frightened, and after the 30 seconds are up (or longer if your dog is preoccupied with chewing his dog toy), open the crate door and invite him out.
 If your dog gets at all worried while he is in his crate, try calming him down by talking to him in a soft voice.
 If this doesn’t help, open the door, invite him out, and then go back to step one of crate training adult dogs.

-Repeat step two while gradually increasing the length of time you leave your dog in his crate.
+Repeat step two while slowly increasing the length of time you leave your dog in his crate.
 Whilst crate training an adult dog, always stay with him and praise him when you open the door to invite him out.
-It may take some time, but if you can stick to this routine, then eventually your dog will learn to love his crate.
+It may take some time, but if you can stick to this routine, then in time your dog will learn to love his crate.
 He may well begin to use it on his own accord, if you make it a place that he enjoys.